hgogov/Gamer-List--ASP-.NET-MVC-Project/readme.txt

 Web application in which registered users can keep track of the games they have played by adding them to their list.

 Users can:
-- add games to their list and selecting an option of wheter the are currently playing it, have played it or want to play the game.
+- add games to their list by selecting an option of whether they are currently playing the game, have played it or want to play it.
 - give ratings to games
 - upload profile images
 - change email, password, username